arabellas-craft/arabellas-craft.github.io/_posts/2026-04-05-beltane-myths.md

 The term "Green Man" was coined in a single article published in 1939 in the journal *Folklore*, by Lady Julia Raglan.
 Drawing on James George Frazer's ideas about vegetation spirits, she argued that foliage-covered faces carved in medieval churches, the "Jack in the Green" figure from English May Day processions, and the Green Man pub sign were all versions of the same ancient pagan god.
 She borrowed the name from the pub sign.

 Later scholarship took each part of this apart.
 Kathleen Basford's *The Green Man* (1978) traced foliate heads to classical Roman decorative art, passed through manuscript traditions, and found the motif originally had a demonic quality — not spring renewal.
 Roy Judge's *The Jack-in-the-Green* (1979) traced the Jack figure to an 1775 report in the *Morning Chronicle* about London chimney sweeps' May Day parades, which had grown out of 17th-century milkmaid garland processions.
-Hutton concluded in a 2023 Gresham College lecture that "none of the three things had anything to do with each other or with a pagan god." <cite>[Library of Congress](https://blogs.loc.gov/folklife/category/green-man/?loclr=blogflt)</cite>
+Hutton concluded in a 2023 Gresham College lecture that "none of the three things had anything to do with each other or with a pagan god." <cite>[Library of Congress](https://blogs.loc.gov/folklife/category/green-man/?loclr=blogflt){:target="_blank" rel="noopener noreferrer"}</cite>

 ## Handfasting: Old Norse in Origin, More Complicated Than It Seems